bioinf/genequery/README.md

 Scripts **annot_to_3col.sh** and **soft_to_3col.sh** are used to extract the necessary columns from the annotations.

-## finding all of the GSE experiments for an organism
+## Finding all of the GSE experiments for an organism

 Given below is a sample query at [GEO datasets](https://www.ncbi.nlm.nih.gov/gds/) for human (for mouse/rat, *Organism* identifier needs to be appropriately replaced):